Return to Stephen King home page

-- If injuring another walker only gets a single penalty-warning, you could come up behind someone and injure them in a way that would make it difficult for them
+- If injuring another walker only gets a single violation-warning, you could come up behind someone and injure them in a way that would make it difficult for them

 to walk 4 mph.
-You could walk off this penalty-warning in an hour, and they'd be crippled and fall back, get their warnings and ticket.
+You could walk off this violation-warning in an hour, and they'd be crippled and fall back, get their warnings and ticket.